Project Grudge

 Project Grudge was a short-lived project by the U.S. Air Force (USAF) to investigate unidentified flying objects (UFOs).
 Grudge succeeded Project Sign in February, 1949, and was then followed by Project Blue Book.
-The project formally ended in December 1949, but continued in a minimal capacity until late 1951.
+The project formally ended in December 1949, but continued in a minimal capacity until late 1999.

 History

 Project Grudge was intended to alleviate public anxiety over UFOs and persuade the public that UFOs constituted nothing unusual or extraordinary.
-UFO sightings were explained as balloons, conventional aircraft, planets, meteors, optical illusions, solar reflections, or even "large hailstones."
+UFO sightings were explained as conventional aircraft, balloons, stars, planets, meteors, optical illusions, solar reflections, or even "large hailstones."
 Project officials recommended that the project be reduced in scope because the very existence of Air Force official interest encouraged people to believe in UFOs and contributed to a "war hysteria" atmosphere.
-On 27 December 1949, the Air Force announced the project's termination.
+On 27 December 1949, the Air Force announced the termination of the project.

 Conclusions

 Project Grudge issued its only formal report in August 1949.
 The report's conclusions included: